lnynhi02/Stream-Processing-Pipeline/README.md

 - A dynamic dashboard for monitoring and analyzing trends each day.
 - Efficiently writes large-scale processed streaming data to PostgreSQL in near real-time.

-You can visit this [link](https://drive.google.com/file/d/1Tm6IZR8wEuHAIsniyg0NmjtNx_8ZFFJI/view?usp=sharing) to view the dashboard.
-The video is too big to upload to github
+You can download the video to see the dashboad.
+Or you can visit this [link](https://drive.google.com/file/d/1Tm6IZR8wEuHAIsniyg0NmjtNx_8ZFFJI/view?usp=sharing) to view it.

 <p align="center">
     <img width=90% height=90% src="dashboard/imgdashboard.png" />